DAOsign/ethereum-smart-contracts/README.md

 # DAOsign Smart Contracts
+# ⚠️ Work In Progress!
+Use at Your Own Risk! ⚠️

 This repository houses a collection of Ethereum smart contracts, developed as part of the DAOsign project.
 DAOsign leverages blockchain technology to generate, store, and validate Agreement Proofs.